 Pythagoras is credited with being the “Father of Mathematics”.
 He is also credited as being the “Father of Geometry” as well as the “Father of Music”.
 He discovered the musical intervals and taught that you could heal using sound and harmonic frequencies.
 He was the first person to prescribe music as medicine.
 He is considered the “Father of Harmonics”.
 He applied the principles of harmonics to everything from music, art and architecture to running governments, raising a family, friendship, and personal development.
 He is considered the “Father of Philosophy” in fact he was the first person to introduce the word, “Philosophy”.
-His Teachings, the “Golden Verses”, and his universal application of the “Golden Means” are a testament to his transcendent genius.
+His Teachings, the “Golden Verses”, and his universal application of the “Golden Means” are a testament to his transcendent genius lace wigs.

 Pythagoras, like his contemporary The Buddha, (as E.M.
 Cornford puts it) was “one of those divine men of whom history knows least because their lives were at once transfigured into legend”.
 We can rely on a succession of credible scholars to substantiate that Pythagoras was born around 569 BC. (about 2575 years ago) on the island called Samos.
 He lived for nearly a hundred years.
 At a remarkably early age he exhibited an unparalleled “attraction to learning”.
 His father, Mnesarchus (an affluential merchant from Tyrs) insured that he received the best education conceivable.
 He not only studied with the preeminent scholars of his time; he rapidly surpassed them.
 This enlightened luminary matured into one of the greatest living Masters in history.